mkrogemann/couchdb_connector/README.md

 {:error,  "{\"error\":\"not_found\",\"reason\":\"missing\"}\n"}
 ```

-### Read from a database — response wrapped in a Map
+### Read from a database — Response wrapped in a Map

-Also starting with version 0.4, you can now also retrieve a CouchDB document given as a Map instead of the JSON String representation.
-To do so, make use of the top-level API given Couchdb.Connector:
+Also starting with version 0.4, you can now retrieve a CouchDB document given as a Map instead of the JSON String representation.
+To do so, make use of the top-level API given in the module Couchdb.Connector:

 ```Elixir
 Couchdb.Connector.get(TestConfig.database_properties, "42")